-Best treadmill: top running machines for at-home workouts
+Best treadmill: top running machines for home workouts

 The best treadmills can be used for walking and running and offer a great cardiovascular (heart-healthy) workout.
-Whether you're looking to get fitter, build endurance, lose weight, or just get in your daily steps, this home gym equipment can help you achieve your goals.
+Whether you're looking to get fitter, build endurance, lose weight, or just get in your daily steps, this versatile piece of home gym equipment can help you achieve your goals.

 What makes one of the best treadmills?
 Ideally, it's easy to use, quiet, and foldable.
-You might also want to consider the maximum user weight, belt size, horsepower (motor size), shock absorption, whether it has an incline/decline, and any extra features like a TV screen and accompanying app with online classes.
+You might also want to consider the maximum user weight, belt size, horsepower (motor size), shock absorption, whether it has an incline/decline, and any extra features like a display screen, and an accompanying app with online classes.

-If you're looking for a treadmill that is packed with features, comes with on-demand and live classes, and has a an impressive incline/decline range, then our top pick is the NordicTrack X22i.
-But it comes at a cost—the machine generally retails for $3,000/£2,500.
+If you're looking for a treadmill packed with features, with on-demand and live classes, and an impressive incline/decline range, our top pick is the NordicTrack X22i.

 But that's not your only option if you're after the best treadmill for your home.
-We tested premium alternatives and lower-cost options like the Urevo Foldi 1, a compact treadmill with a foldable design which won't break the bank.
-Read on to learn more about five of the best treadmills we're giving the Fit&Well seal of approval.
+We tested premium alternatives and lower-cost options like the Urevo Foldi 1, a compact treadmill with a foldable design that won't break the bank.
+Read on to learn more about six of the best treadmills we're giving the Fit&Well seal of approval.

 Specifications